MerginMaps/docs/src/components/qgis/settingup_background_map.md

 ### Generating raster tiles

-QGIS also offers a [processing algorithm](https://docs.qgis.org/3.10/en/docs/user_manual/processing_algs/qgis/rastertools.html) to generate [your own XYZ tiles](https://ocw.un-ihe.org/mod/book/tool/print/index.php?id=5497&chapterid=491) for offline use.
+QGIS also offers a <QGISHelp ver="3.10" link="user_manual/processing_algs/qgis/rastertools.html" text="processing algorithm" /> to generate [your own XYZ tiles](https://ocw.un-ihe.org/mod/book/tool/print/index.php?id=5497&chapterid=491) for offline use.

 To generate a raster tile covering the aerial photography of your survey area: